best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * be descriptive and make sense out of context – for example, tell the user what is in a data download, don’t just call it ‘Data download 1’
 * be [frontloaded](https://digitalcommunications.wp.st-andrews.ac.uk/2017/03/15/web-writing-basics-frontloading/)
 * be short – aim for 60 characters including spaces
-* not include acronyms – put these in the document information as keywords or tags
+* avoid acronyms – put these in the document information as keywords or tags
 * be entirely lowercase
 * [use dashes instead of spaces or underscores between words](https://x-equals.com/dashes-versus-underscores/) – this makes file names easier to read, for example: ‘a file name.ods’ will end up as: ‘a%20file%20name.ods’ online, which is why it is better to call it  ‘a-file-name.ods’
 * not include a date, unless the date is part of the document title, for example, ‘Business-plan-for-2016-to-2017’